 In South Australia, most off-grid power is provided by diesel generators.
 However, the high costs of diesel fuel and transportation are making renewable energy options appealing.
 The South Australian Government supports off-grid renewable energy systems in areas such as Coober Pedy and the Anangu Pitjantjatjara Yankunytjatjara Lands, and at remote mine sites.

-For further information about off-grid renewables, including opportunities for investors or project developers, please visit the Clean Energy Council.
+For further information about off-grid renewables, including opportunities for investors or project developers, visit the Clean Energy Council.